pulumi/docs/components/README.md

 ## Questions?

 Blame Christian.
-Also he's happy to help.
+Also, he's happy to help.